-- We offer a continuum of education, consisting of three individual programmes.
+- We offer a continuum of education, consisting of four individual programmes.
 We span the years from kindergarten to a pre-university diploma.
-While we are traditionally known for the Diploma Programme, IB World Schools increasingly offer all three programmes.
+While we are traditionally known for the Diploma Programme, IB World Schools increasingly offer all four programmes.

 - We encourage international-mindedness in IB students.
 To do this, we believe that students must first develop an understanding of their own cultural and national identity.
 All IB students learn a second language and the skills to live and work with others internationally—essential for life in the 21st century.

 - We encourage a positive attitude to learning by encouraging students to ask challenging questions, to reflect critically, to develop research skills, and to learn how to learn.
 We encourage community service because we believe that there is more to learning than academic studies alone.

 - We ensure that our programmes are accessible to students in a wide variety of schools—national, international, public and private—in 147 countries.
 These IB World Schools form a worldwide community in which there is no such thing as a “typical” school (more than 50% of IB students are in state-funded schools).
 IB World Schools cooperate in curriculum development, student assessment and the governance of the IB, making this a unique international collaboration.